2017 ELIGIBILITY REQUIREMENTS

-We trust that all participants will respect the intent of this championship which is for curling clubs to engage their members to participate in a club championship to declare a club champion to represent the curling club.
+We trust that all participants will respect the intent of this championship, which is for curling clubs to engage their members to participate in a club championship to declare a club champion to represent the curling club.
 The event is formulated for true club championship teams, not past or present elite.
 The objective is to support the development of curling across Canada.
-We keep this objective in mind as we set our eligibility requirements and on-ice rules, including Curling Canada’s Rules of Curling for General Play.
-Travelers Canada reserves the right, in its sole discretion, to exclude any team that violates this spirit and intent as it pertains to the rules below.
+We keep this objective in mind as we set our eligibility requirements and on-ice rules, including the Curling Canada Rules of Curling for General Play.
+Curling Canada reserves the right, in its sole discretion, to exclude any team that violates this spirit and intent as it pertains to the rules below.

 - Each club will declare a men’s team and women’s team of FOUR (4) players to represent their club through either their normal league or club championship process, or through a designated Travelers Curling Club Championship competition within the club.
 The declared teams, through either process, MUST have at least three players who have played together in a sanctioned club league during the current season.
 If a replacement fourth player is used, (i.e., a player who did not play regularly on that team throughout the season) that player MUST play lead.
 Players who play exclusively in a major/super league without playing in another sanctioned club league are ineligible to compete.
 Clubs that only have mixed or open leagues (i.e., no men’s and women’s leagues) must contact their association for approval to participate.